 Book or receive info about a privat breathing session here

-Two times a year we organise a six day residential seminar, led by Indalecia Rohitta Zirit.
+A few times a year we organise six day residential seminars, led by Indalecia Rohitta Zirit.
 Find out about those here

 We organise Transformational Breath® Discovery Days.
 Find out about those here